Apple’s EU antitrust case targets App Store limits on Microsoft and Facebook gaming apps

 U.S. social media giant Facebook and Microsoft are the latest companies to voice concerns about the rules, which have drawn criticism from app developers who say they create an uneven playing field to compete with the iPhone maker.

-Asked about Facebook and Microsoft’s issues with Apple, Commission spokeswoman Arianna Podesta said in a statement: “The Commission is aware of these concerns regarding Apple’s App Store rules.”
+Asked about Facebook and Microsoft’s issues with Apple, Commission spokesperson Arianna Podesta said in a statement: “The Commission is aware of these concerns regarding Apple’s App Store rules.”

 She did not provide details.